jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_supportservices.md

 ### DTC page
-Investigate Performance of the Distributed Transaction Coordinator (DTC).
+Investigate the performance of the Distributed Transaction Coordinator (DTC).

-#### DTC Details chart
-Shows data related to DTC (Distributed Transaction Coordinator) performance.

-The DTC Details page provides additional data on SQL Server transactions within SQL Server.
-If the server that Spotlight is currently connected to has more than one instance running then details reported in this page are for all instances of SQL Server on the current machine, not only the instance currently under analysis.
+{% include note.html content="The DTC Details page provides additional data on SQL Server transactions within SQL Server.
+If the server that Spotlight is currently connected to has more than one instance running then details reported in this page are for all instances of SQL Server on the current machine, not only the instance currently under analysis." %}

 ### Full Text Search page
-Investigate Performance of full-text indexing.

-#### Full Text Search Service grid
 Shows performance details for all full-text indexes on the server.
 In full-text indexing, a separate catalog is maintained that indexes each word in a database field as a separate index entry.

 If some of the details are incomplete for all of the rows, the Full Text Search Service may not be running.
 Check the Services Status grid on the Service Status page to confirm this.